ManashDutta07/py-programs/README.md

-These are some python basic programs.which contains some basic topics like
+These are some basic python programs which contains topics like

 Some basic beginner programs in Python
 List,